-I created my Dividend Stock Tracker in mid 2008 to track dividend stocks.
+This is why I created my Dividend Stock Tracker to track dividend stocks.

-The objective is to have a way of broadcasting and informing viewers what are the prevailing yields for good dividend stocks in Singapore.
+The objective is to have a way of broadcasting and informing you what are the prevailing yields for some of the high dividend yielding stocks in Singapore.

 The prices are not real time.

-However, the prices are updated at the end of the day at 7-8 pm.
+The prices are updated at the end of each trading day at 7.00 – 8.00 pm.

 Update of dividend declared